 The Kazakh people of the remote and rugged Mongolian Altai Mountains have long hunted with golden eagles.
-However, the practice looked to be headed toward extinction, until the Golden Eagle Festival was founded two decades ago by Jalsa Urubshurow, our Trusted Travel Expert for Mongolia.
-Today, the festival protects and celebrates this centuries-old tradition; it celebrates its 20th anniversary this year and takes place October 5 to 6.
+However, the practice looked to be headed toward extinction, until the Golden Eagle Festival was co-founded two decades ago by Jalsa Urubshurow, our Trusted Travel Expert for Mongolia.
+Today, the festival protects and celebrates this centuries-old tradition; this year it takes place October 3 to 4.

 Why book in February?
-The festival—one of the country’s most popular—takes place in a remote part of Mongolia to which flights are infrequent.
-Tickets are also limited, so you need to book now to ensure that you’ll be part of the festivities come fall.
+The festival—one of the country’s most popular—happens in a remote part of Mongolia to which flights are infrequent.
+Tickets and accommodations are also limited, so you need to book now to ensure that you’ll be part of the festivities come fall.

 Chile’s Lakes District for Spring Adventures